Maplespe/DWMBlurGlass/README.md

 ![image](/Screenshot/012746.png)

->If the prompt "Installation was successful!
-But you have not yet downloaded a valid symbol file, please download it from the "Symbols" page before you can use it!" then you need to click on the Symbols page and click Download before you can use it.
+>If nothing happens when you click Install, then you need to click on the Symbols page and click Download.

 >**Note that you may receive similar notifications in the future, especially after system updates.**